Oct 18, 2023

 8. Review the configuration and click "Store."

-Step 2: Accessing the Secret
+Step 2: Accessing the secret

 Now that you've stored your database credentials securely in AWS Secrets Manager, let's retrieve and use them in an application or script: